United States Air Force Academy: Military training

 After the first year, cadets have more options for summer military training.
 Between their fourth and third class years, cadets undergo training in interpersonal and small team unit training during Adventure Based Learning (ABL) and may participate in flying gliders, cyber-warfare training, satellite and space operations, unmanned systems, or free-fall parachute training.
-Until the Summer of 2020, cadets participated in Expeditionary and Survival Training.
-From the late 1960s until the mid-1990s, cadets also completed SERE training in the Jacks Valley complex between their fourth- and third-class years.
+From the late 1960s until the mid-1990s, all cadets completed SERE training in the Jacks Valley complex between their fourth- and third-class years.
 This program was replaced with Combat Survival Training (CST) in 1995 and done away with entirely in 2005.
-In the summer of 2008, the CST program was reintroduced, but was cut again in 2011 and replaced with Expeditionary, Survival, and Evasion Training (ESET) for the summer of 2012 (the Class of 2015 was the first to participate in ESET).
+In the summer of 2008, the CST program was reintroduced, but was cut again in 2011 and replaced with Expeditionary, Survival, and Evasion Training (ESET) for the summer of 2012 through the Summer of 2020.
 During their last two summers, cadets may serve as BCT cadre, travel to active duty Air Force bases and participate in a variety of other research, aviation and leadership programs.
-They may also be able to take courses offered by other military services, such as the U.S. Army's Airborne School at Fort Moore, Georgia, or the Air Assault School, at Fort Campbell, Kentucky.
+They may also be able to take courses offered by other military services, such as the U.S. Army's Airborne School at Fort Benning, Georgia, or the Air Assault School, at Fort Campbell, Kentucky.
 During the academic year, all cadets take formal classes in military theory, operations and leadership.